finom/rebloom/README.md

 ----------

-Simpler way to define methods and data separately is to define two classes and extend one by another.
+Simpler way to define methods and data separately is to implement two classes and extend one by another.

 ```ts
 class UserMethods extends Use0 {